douglashill/douglashill.github.io/Content/keyboardkit-swift-6.md

 Strict concurrency is complicated, as you can see by the number of issues that came up even with a small codebase that runs entirely on the main thread.

 These changes have no impact on developers using KeyboardKit, but if you want to try it anyway these internal changes are available in [KeyboardKit](https://github.com/douglashill/KeyboardKit) 9.0.1, which also adds support for iOS 18 and Xcode 16.
-You can also see the [pull request implement these changes](https://github.com/douglashill/KeyboardKit/pull/26).
+You can also see the [pull request implementing these changes](https://github.com/douglashill/KeyboardKit/pull/26).